 </project>

-Now we will see the actual example to remove namespace from XML using XSLT.
+Now you will see the actual example how to remove namespace from XML using XSLT.

 <?xml version="1.0" encoding="UTF-8"?>